duuuuuuuuuuuusty/Doubtbox/readme.md

 | *dbMsgBodyWrap* | span: Message content parent container | optional |
 | *dbMsgBody* | p: Message content element | required |

+# Usage & Notes
+It's important that the sum of the refresh timer is not set too low, nor the shoutPerPage set too high, as each refresh requests the shoutbox page *and* performs check functions to match message IDs and content length.
+While this is not strenuous for most computers, it is still something of a burden and ought to be minimized.
+If you want instantaneous updates, I'd recommend using an actual C-Box, or a Discord integration.

+Usage for the end-user is fairly straightforward, and should be familiar if you've ever used a c-box.
+**Previous** and *Next* buttons allow users to traverse message history, and suspend refreshing while viewing.
+Refreshing or sending a message will bring the user to the present content.
+**Channels** allow the staff to set up separate chatter areas for different topics.
+Remember that each channel technically shares the same refresh stream - if all of the recent messages belong to one channel, other channels will appear empty, even if there are messages for them further in the history.
+Unselected channel tabs with new content are modified with the *.doubtbox-new-messages* class.
+**Aa and aA** are font-size adjustments, affecting only the doubtbox.
+**🔊 🔉 🔈** are volume level icons, representing high (1.0), low (0.4), and mute (0.0) levels.
+These can be changed in CSS.
+**Save Preferences** will appear if the shoutbox is configured to use server-side profile fields as preference storage.
+This button will attempt to save the user's current settings for the doubtbox (name, avatar, volume level, channel, font-size, and doubtbox dimensions) to the supplied profile field.
+**[edit] and [X]** are functional to, and appear only for, administrator accounts (by default, user group 4 - change in CSS).
+These buttons allow staff to delete messages (with a confirmation dialogue), or edit messages including avatar, text content, name, and/or channel.
+Timestamps cannot be changed without navigating to */act=Shoutbox* and manually editing the timestamp variable.